PhD technical speaking courses

 Effective Speaking 1 and Effective Speaking 2 are courses that guide and support PhD students in the early stages of their PhD research and in the run up to their ESA.
 On these courses, students will develop the language and skills needed for effective and clear communication of their research projects.

-Effective Presentation Skills eases students into confident and competent communication of their science to a live audience.
+Effective Presentation Skills for PhD Students eases students into confident and competent communication of their science to a live audience.

 All speaking courses are offered in the autumn, spring and summer terms.
 PhD students will be contacted via a termly email from the CfAE administrator informing them of upcoming courses and registration dates at least 3 weeks before the start of every term.